 Candidates should be polite and professional throughout the interview-to all staff, faculty, and residents; this is critical.
+It is very important that the candidates study the program before the interview as it is a sign that the candidates are genuinely interested in our program and specialty.
 Candidates should be able to articulate why they want to enter the specialty, the institution, and what their career goals are.
-It is important to do your homework before the interview.
+The sincere enthusiasm and clear idea why they want to become a child neurologist is highly valued.